Kłączno

 Kłączno (Ulrichsdorf) is a village in Gmina Studzienice, Bytów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km southeast of Bytów and 78 km southwest of the regional capital Gdańsk.
 It is located on the western shore of Kłączno Lake in the region of Kashubia.

 History

 In 1939, the Germans carried out arrests of local Polish activists, whereas a local Polish teacher was captured and murdered by the invading Germans near Kościerzyna (see Nazi crimes against the Polish nation).

 From 1975 to 1998 Kłączno was administratively located in Słupsk Voivodeship.